retifrav/scraps/ffmpeg/ffmpeg.md

 If you want to convert to some other format than ALAC, just set the right codec instead of `alac` (`aac`, for example).

-If you need to convert several files, you can use this script:
+If you need to convert several files, you can use one of the following scripts.

+### Mac OS / Linux

 ```bash
 for f in ./*.flac; do ffmpeg -i "$f" -c:a alac "${f%.*}.m4a"; done